GoogleCloudPlatform/dialogflow-integrations/kik/README.md

 ### Prerequisites

-- Follow the instructions on the main README file in the root directory of this repository.
+- Follow the instructions on the [main README file](https://github.com/GoogleCloudPlatform/dialogflow-integrations#readme) in the root directory of this repository.
-- Download the Kik app onto your mobile device
+- Download the Kik app onto your mobile device.
-- Set up your Kik account on that device
+- Set up your Kik account on that device.
-- Replace the value of __projectId__ in the [server.js file](https://github.com/GoogleCloudPlatform/dialogflow-integrations/blob/03676af04840c21c12e2590393d5542602591bee/kik/server.js#L33)  with your Dialogflow agent’s Project ID
+- Replace the value of __projectId__ in the [server.js file](https://github.com/GoogleCloudPlatform/dialogflow-integrations/blob/03676af04840c21c12e2590393d5542602591bee/kik/server.js#L33)  with your Dialogflow agent’s Project ID.

-### Creating the Bot
+### Creating a Kik Bot

+- Open the Kik Bot Dashboard at [dev.kik.com](https://dev.kik.com).
+- Open the Kik app on your mobile device.
+- Open the menu:
-Open the Kik Bot Dashboard at [dev.kik.com](https://dev.kik.com).
-Open the Kik app on your mobile device.
-If using an iOS device, click the plus button in the top right corner.
-If using an Android device, tap the plus button in the bottom right corner.
-Tap "Scan a Kik Code" to scan the Kik code shown in the [Kik Bot Dashboard](https://dev.kik.com).
+  - If using an iOS device, click the plus button in the top right corner.
+  - If using an Android device, tap the plus button in the bottom right corner.
+- Tap "Scan a Kik Code" to scan the Kik code shown om the [Kik Bot Dashboard](https://dev.kik.com).

 ![Kik Bot Dashboard Kik Code](./images/KikBotDashboard-KikCode.png)

-In the Kik app, in the chat with Botsworth, enter a name for your bot and tap the "Yes" button to confirm.
+- In the Kik app, in the chat with Botsworth, enter a name for your bot and tap the "Yes" button to confirm.

-### Obtain Kik Credentials
+### Obtaining Kik Credentials

-Login to the [Kik Bot Dashboard](https://dev.kik.com).
-At the top of the page, click "Configuration".
+- Log in to the [Kik Bot Dashboard](https://dev.kik.com).
+- At the top of the page, click "Configuration".

 ![Kik Bot Dashboard Click Configuration](./images/KikBotDashboard-ClickConfiguration.png)

-In the configuration screen, take the value for __Display Name__ and __API Key__ and replace the values for __botName__ and __kikApiKey__ in the [server.js file](https://github.com/GoogleCloudPlatform/dialogflow-integrations/blob/03676af04840c21c12e2590393d5542602591bee/kik/server.js#L30-L31) respectively.
+- In the configuration screen, take the value for __Display Name__ and __API Key__ and replace the values for __botName__ and __kikApiKey__ in the [server.js file](https://github.com/GoogleCloudPlatform/dialogflow-integrations/blob/03676af04840c21c12e2590393d5542602591bee/kik/server.js#L30-L31) respectively.

 ![Display Name and API Key](./images/DisplayNameAndApiKey.png)

-### Deploy the Integration Using Cloud Run
+### Deploying the Integration Using Cloud Run

 In your local terminal, change the active directory to the repository’s root directory.